mvcisback/py-aiger-dfa/README.md

 }
 ```

 where `bidict` refers to https://bidict.readthedocs.io/en/master/.
+Finally, `valid` is another aiger circuit which tests if all inputs
+are 1-hot encoded.

 ## AIG to DFA